 Cherrapunji is also famous for its live bridges, a result of bio-engineering practised by the locals.
 The bridges can bear 50 people at a time and are spectacular to watch.

 Besides, enjoying the rains, Cherrapunji is also a good place for trekking.
 The most popular trekking route is that leads to Double Decker Living Root bridge in Nongriat village.
 It is advisable to hire a guide on your treks.
 Other activities to do in Cherrapunji are river canyoning from Nongthymmai to Mynteng steel rope bridge.
 Rock climbing and camping can also be indulged in Cherrapunji.

 Cherrapunji offers several options when it comes to accomodation.
 From guest houses with basic amenities, resorts that offer better facilities, cottages, to homestays, you will be spoilt for choice.

 WHERE TO EAT

 In Cherrapunji, you can enjoy Khasi cuisine like pork rice.
 Eateries that sell pork and other red meat abound in the town.
 Sohra Pulao which is rice cooked with oil and vegetables without spices should not be missed.

 You can also get Indian Chinese, Punjabi and Bengali cuisines in Cherrapunji.
 However, what you get here is the Khasi version of the cuisines.

-The average minimum and maximum temperature of Cherrapunjee is as given below.
-The best time to visit Cherrapunjee is also specified.
+The average minimum and maximum temperature of Cherrapunji is as given below.
+The best time to visit Cherrapunji is also specified.